Woman looks at records in simple office

 • Receipt of Funds Records: Must include detailed client and transaction information, even for small amounts.

-• Information Records: Required for each client involved in a transaction, including corporate documents for entities.
+• Information Records: Required for each client involved in a transaction, including any unrepresented party to the transaction, as well as corporate documents for entities.

 Exceptions